 Sandra Renew has published internationally and nationally in journals including Eureka Street, Right Now, Burley, Hecate (University of Queensland), Axon: Creative Explorations (University of Canberra), Meniscus (University of Canberra), Australian Poetry Journal, Backstory, and Other Terrain (Swinburne University).

-Sandra was the judge of the ACT Writer’s Centre June Shenfield Award 2021.
+Sandra was the judge of the ACT Writer’s Centre June Shenfield Award in 2021 and 2022.

 - The Ruby Red’s Affair (Ginninnderra Press, 2022)

 - It’s the sugar, Sugar (Recent Work Press, 2021)